robocorp/example-advanced-python-template/README.md

 ### The third taks (the reporter)

-The reporter is located within the `tasks.report` module.
+The reporter is located within the `tasks.reporter` module.

 The reporter step should be configured in the Control Room with the setting `Start Only After all work items from previous steps are either done or failed` because reporters generally are tasked with collating all work item results from previous steps.